 - New members need to join and pay membership at join.poolplayers.com before they can be added to a roster.
 Unpaid members won't show up in the app search.

 - Open the APA Pool League app and claim your online account.
 The APA needs a valid email address on file for this to work.
-If your account isn't appearing, your email is likely missing or wrong in their system.
-Your league operator can sort that out.
+If your account isn't appearing, the email on file may be missing or incorrect.
+Your league operator can correct it.

 - Log into Scorekeeper using those same credentials.